 The Housing Office provides assistance in finding off-campus housing by listing privately owned homes, apartments, and rooms in the Hilo area.
+A number of off-campus apartment buildings are described on the Housing Office website (www.uhh.hawaii.edu/studentaffairs/housing/offcampus.php).
 Contacts and arrangements with the landlord are made by the student.
-Materials on how to rent, finding a roommate, tenant rights, and student "survival" outside of the classroom are also available at the Housing Office.
+Materials on how to rent, find a roommate, tenant rights, and student "survival" outside of the classroom are also available at the Housing Office.

 Since there is a rush for apartments and other private rental units immediately preceding the beginning of each semester, students are encouraged to come to campus to search for housing as soon as possible.
-It is recommended that students make all the necessary living arrangements personally with the owner or manager rather than by mail.
+It is recommended that students make all the necessary living arrangements with the owner or manager in person rather than by mail.
 Since a contract is a legal agreement and the terms of a contract are binding, there should be a clear understanding by both parties in writing of all terms of the contract.